himkt/not-for-me/README.md

-# Not For Me
+# Not For me

-Chrome extention to remove `For You` tab from X.
+Chrome extention to remove `For you` tab from X.

 ### Todo